openpracticelibrary/openpracticelibrary/content/practices/social-contract.md

 - Collaborative Face Drawing[<sup>1</sup>](#footnote-1) is a great ice breaker or after lunch activity.
 Your Social Contract can be a nicely decorated with the faces of the team to show their commitment to the contract.
 - Working Agreements[<sup>2</sup>](#footnote-2) are a form of social contract often used to help establish behavioral standards between peers on a team.
 This is a great alternative if you do not have stakeholders or sponsors buying in to a Social Contract.
+- Use [retrospectives](/practices/retrospectives/) as a tool to revisit and update Social Contract based on learnings of team members working with each other

 ## Who do you need?